majacQ/windows-uwp/windows-apps-src/audio-video-camera/midi.md

-This article shows you how to enumerate MIDI (Musical Instrument Digital Interface) devices and send and receive MIDI messages from a Universal Windows app.
+This article teaches you how to enumerate MIDI (Musical Instrument Digital Interface) devices and send and receive MIDI messages from a Universal Windows app.
 Windows 10 supports MIDI over USB (class-compliant and most proprietary drivers), MIDI over Bluetooth LE (Windows 10 Anniversary Edition and later), and through freely-available third-party products, MIDI over Ethernet and routed MIDI.

 ## Enumerate MIDI devices